Gedistribueerde-sys/project_distributed/docs/client.md

 ### `Message.java`

-A simple record representing a chat message.
+A record that represents a chat message.
+It contains the sender, the text, whether it was sent by the user, the status of the message, and a timestamp.

+- **`MessageStatus`**: An enum representing the status of a sent message:
+    - `PENDING`: The message is waiting to be sent to the server.
+    - `SENT`: The message has been successfully sent to the server.
+    - `DELIVERED`: The message has been received by the recipient.

 ### `MessageCell.java`

 A custom `ListCell` for displaying chat messages in a bubble format.
+It handles the layout of incoming and outgoing messages, including the message text, timestamp, and status indicator.
+It also displays a colored avatar with the first letter of the sender's name for incoming messages.

+### `ChatState.java`

+This class holds the state of a chat with a specific recipient.
+It contains:
+- The recipient's name and UUID.
+- The sending and receiving keys, indexes, and tags.
+- A list of messages in the chat.
+- A `poisonedBackoffUntil` timestamp.
+If a message from a chat cannot be decrypted, this timestamp is set to a future time to prevent the client from repeatedly trying to process a "poisoned" message.